sfinnie/helloLSP/readme.md

     Hello bob
     Goodbye Nellie

 That's it.
-Each phrase consists of just two words: a *salutation* - "hello" or "goodbye" - and a name.
+Each phrase consists of just two words: a *salutation* - "Hello" or "Goodbye" - and a name.
 Here's a grammar[^1] for the language:

 [^1]: It's common to formally describe the syntax of a programming language with a grammar, often defined in *Backus-Naur Format* (BNF).
 See e.g. [wikipedia](https://en.wikipedia.org/wiki/Syntax_(programming_languages) for more information.